d12frosted/elpa-mirror/nongnu/gc-buffers-readme.txt

   Clean garbage buffers with `M-x gc-buffers'.
 To enable automatically doing this, do `M-x gc-buffers-mode'.

-  Don't let buggy packages to make Emacs "Emacs Makes A Computer Slow"!
+  Don't let buggy packages make Emacs "Emacs Makes A Computer Slow"!